wilsonyinn/wilsonyinn/README.md

 - 👋 Hi, I’m Wilson
-- :school: I'm a CS student at SFSU
+- :school: I'm a software engineer with ~2 years of experience
 - :house: I'm located in the Bay Area
-- 📫 Contact Me: www.linkedin.com/in/wilson-yin || wyin6610@gmail.com
+- 📫 Contact Me: www.linkedin.com/in/wilson-yin || wyin7710@gmail.com

 <!---